Element X: A Strategic Redesign for Secure Messaging

 We shipped Element X, a redesigned, native-first, accessible messaging platform trusted by organizations like the US Navy and the UN.
 It launched with higher performance, cleaner UX, and a scalable design system that accelerated our roadmap.

-📈 Increase in subscription revenue by 30% within the first 6 months.
+๐ Increase in subscription revenue by 30% within the first year, and by sevenfold after adding the PRO offering.

 Uniformity across platforms